SilentTokyo/KangXia.github.io/content/event/2024PhDDefense/index.md

   country: Japan

 summary: 'test'
 abstract: 'Here in this talk, I will elaborate: i) previous and current efforts on developing hybrid materials of metal nanoparticles and polyoxometalates, and ii) future scope and plans on expanding this interesting area and collaborating with other research fields.
-Notably, some interesting yet unpublished will also be discussed in this talk.'
+Notably, some interesting yet unpublished results will also be discussed in this talk.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.